Test-time Recalibration of Conformal Predictors Under Distribution Shift Based on Unlabeled Examples: Experiments

-In order to account for the covariate shift, the methods from \citep{tibshirani2019ConformalPredictionCovariate, park2022PACPredictionSets} utilize an approach called \emph{weighted conformal calibration}.
-In weighted conformal calibration, the likelihood ratio of the covariate distributions, i.e., $w (\vx) = p_\setQ (\vx) / p_\setP (\vx)$, is used to weigh the scores used for the set generating function of the conformal predictor for each sample $(\vx, y) \in \setD_\calib^\setP$.

-The weights $w (\vx)$ are called the \emph{importance weights} (IWs) and the conformal predictor calibrated on a source calibration set with the true importance weights (if known) for a given target distribution is guaranteed to achieve the desired coverage on the target, see~\citet[Cor.
+In order to account for a covariate shift, \citet{tibshirani2019ConformalPredictionCovariate, park2022PACPredictionSets} utilize an approach called \emph{weighted conformal calibration}.
+Weighted conformal calibration uses the likelihood ratio of the covariate distributions, i.e., the importance weights $w (\vx) = p_\setQ (\vx) / p_\setP (\vx)$ to weigh the scores used for the set generating function of the conformal predictor for each sample $(\vx, y) \in \setD_\calib^\setP$.
+A conformal predictor calibrated on a source calibration set with the true importance weights for a target distribution is guaranteed to achieve the desired coverage on the target, see~\citet[Cor.
 1]{tibshirani2019ConformalPredictionCovariate}.
-In practice, the true IWs are not known and are therefore estimated heuristically.
+In practice, the importance weights are not known and are therefore estimated heuristically.

-In general, covariate shift is not well defined for complex tasks such as image classification.
-We therefore follow the experimental setup of~\citet{park2022PACPredictionSets} and consider a backbone ResNet-101 classifier trained using unsupervised domain adaptation based on training sets sampled from both the source and target distribution.
-Furthermore, following~\citet{park2022PACPredictionSets}, we train an auxillary classifier (discriminator) $g$ that yields probability estimates of a given input example being drawn from the source distribution or the target distribution.
-For the \emph{weighted split conformal inference} (WSCI) method of~\citet{tibshirani2019ConformalPredictionCovariate}, we estimate the importance weights using this discriminator $g$.
-For the PAC prediction sets method of~\citet{park2022PACPredictionSets} based on rejection sampling (PS-W), we estimate the importance weights using histogram density estimation over the output probabilities of the discriminator $g$ on the unlabeled examples of the source and target calibration sets.
-We use TPS as the conformal predictor for all of the considered methods.
-For details on the experimental setup for the covariate shift based methods, see~\citet[Sec.
-4.1]{park2022PACPredictionSets}
+Covariate shifts is not well defined for complex tasks such as image classification.
+We therefore follow the experimental setup of~\citet{park2022PACPredictionSets} and consider a backbone ResNet-101 classifier trained using unsupervised domain adaptation based on training sets sampled from both the source and target distribution as well as an auxillary classifier (discriminator) $g$ that yields probability estimates of membership between the two for a given sample.
+For the \emph{weighted split conformal inference} (WSCI) method of~\citet{tibshirani2019ConformalPredictionCovariate}, we estimate the importance weights using this discriminator $g$ and for the PAC prediction sets method of~\citet{park2022PACPredictionSets} based on rejection sampling (PS-W), using histogram density estimation over the probability estimates.
+We use TPS as the conformal predictor.

-Note that QTC is significantly more versatile compared to the above covariate shift based methods in that QTC applies in the setting where labeled examples from the target distribution may not be available during training to train an auxillary source-target discriminator, which is required to estimate the importance weights for the covariate shift based methods~\citep{tibshirani2019ConformalPredictionCovariate, park2022PACPredictionSets}.